tezedge/tezedge/README.md

 ### Running node with `cargo run`

-To run node manually, you need to build it from source code at first.
-Path to the Tezos lib must be provided as environment variable `LD_LIBRARY_PATH`.
-It is required by `protocol-runner`.
-Put together, node can be run, for example, like this:
+To run the node manually, you need to first build it from the source code.
+The path to the Tezos lib must be provided as an environment variable `LD_LIBRARY_PATH`.
+It is required by the `protocol-runner`.
+When put together, the node can be run, for example, like this:
 ```
 LD_LIBRARY_PATH=./tezos/interop/lib_tezos/artifacts cargo run --bin light-node -- --config-file ./light_node/etc/tezedge/tezedge.config --network=mainnet
 ```

-All parameters can be provided also as command line arguments in the same format as in config file, in which case they have higher priority than the ones in config file.
-For example we can use the default config and change the log file path:
+All parameters can also be provided as command line arguments in the same format as in the config file, in which case they have a higher priority than the ones in the config file.
+For example, we can use the default config and change the log file path:
 ```
 LD_LIBRARY_PATH=./tezos/interop/lib_tezos/artifacts cargo run --bin light-node -- --config-file ./light_node/etc/tezedge/tezedge.config --log-file /tmp/logs/tezdge.log --network=mainnet
 ```